Marc-Gee/seedsigner/README.md

 </details>

 ### Verifying the softwares's digital ***signature***:
-This step confirms that your zip file is genuine and was signed by the correct private key, paired to the (now proven) public key. :)
+This next step utilizes the public key you just confirmed, to verify that the signature file you downloaded (the sha256.sig file) was really signed by Seedsigners private key. this is done  paired to the (now proven) public key. :)
 If the public/Private key pair does calculate a valid match, then you have genuine, signed, seedsigner software! :)